bitcoin-dev-project/bitcoiner-intro-to-rust/03_our_first_function.md

 Let's see what happens if we run the command `$ cargo run`.
 Again remember to run this command from the root directory.
 The cargo command needs to look for the `Cargo.toml` to be able to compile and execute the program.

 As you will see, the program will fail to compile and we'll get a number of different errors here.
-The first is that it complains about the `transactionhex` function argument and offers some suggestions for fixing it.
+The first is that it complains about the `transaction_hex` function argument and offers some suggestions for fixing it.

 ```console
 1 | fn read_version(transactionhex) {